Brotherscodes/Movies-ETL/README.md

 ## Project Overview:

-An Extract-Transform-Load pipeline was created to extract the three movie related databases provided and then loaded into a single database.
+An Extract-Transform-Load pipeline was created to extract the three movie related databases provided and then loaded into a single SQL database.
 Data can come from many sources, but most needs to be cleaned and structured before any noteworthy analysis can be performed.
 Using Python and Pandas I explored the data and performed any neccessary data transformation to maintain its integrity and consistency.
 Lastly, the clean final data was loaded into a postgreSQL database.

 <br />
 <br />